 In previous sections we have stressed that the objective of the language element of the lesson is to help the learners gain greater confidence in communicating knowledge of the subject.
 Subject teachers are not expected to teach the language, however having the confidence to communicate in accurate and precise language will also be of benefit to learners taking an external examination at the end of the course.
-It will also benefit them in the long term should they continue their studies in the subject at a higher level with a view to a career in the field.
+It will also benefit them in the long term should they continue their studies in the subject at a higher level with a view to their careers.

-As mentioned you will find many useful resources on Cambridge's secure website for teachers at https://teachers.cie.org.uk.
-You can obtain a log in for this from your exam officer.
-From this site you can download past papers and marking schemes which can be used to practise model answers.
+As mentioned you will find many useful resources on Cambridge's secure website for teachers at www.cambridgeinternational.org/resources.
+You can obtain a log in for this from your Exam Officer.
+From this site you can download past papers and marks schemes which can be used to practise model answers.
 You will also find examiner reports for each paper which indicate the strengths and weaknesses of candidate performance across the whole cohort sitting the examination.